 How to make Puerto Rican Rice and Beans

-1. In a large pan over high heat add the oil, tomato sauce, sofrito, beans, and all the seasonings and sauté for 2 minutes.
+- Photo 1: In a large caldero over high heat add the oil, tomato sauce, sofrito, beans, and all the seasonings and sauté for 2 minutes.

-2. Then add your water and bring it to a boil.
+- Photo 2: Then add your water and bring it to a boil.
+This can take anywhere from 5-8 minutes to boil.

-3. Once the water is boiling you want to add your rice, stir and cover until all water has evaporated.
+- Photo 3: Once the water is boiling you want to add your rice, stir, and cover until all water has evaporated.

-4. When the water evaporates, lower the heat to medium high.
+- Photo 4: When the water evaporates, lower the heat to medium.
 Fluff your rice.
 Cover and cook for another 20 minutes.

 Puerto Rican Rice and Beans